TobiD-S/Gif-Search-App/README.md

 # Gif-Search-App

-An app where a user can search for a gif using any keyword.
+An app where the user can search for a gif using any keyword.

 Made using the Giphy API, HTML, CSS and JavaScript.